alexhagiopol/alexhagiopol.github.io/_posts/2024-01-22-ondevice-llm-training.md

   - model compression
 ---

-Below are notes from papers on the topic of training LLMs (and where possible, ML models in general) on edge devices.
+I'm collecting notes from papers on the topic of training LLMs (and where possible, ML models in general) on edge devices.
 Edge devices are generally used for inference: most software libraries and literature aimed at on-device operation are aimed at efficient inference.
 Training on device is a less-developed area.
 Training on device is useful in applications where a model must be fine tuned for individual use cases.

 #### [Efficient Fine-Tuning of BERT Models on the Edge (2022)](https://arxiv.org/abs/2205.01541)